openSUSE/news-o-o/_posts/2007-09-17-kiwi-ltsp-for-opensuse-103.markdown

 - Distribution
 ---

 KIWI-LTSP team is very happy to announce the new project on [Novell Forge](http://developer.novell.com/wiki/index.php/Developer_Home).
-The project aims toÂ  combine the Linux Terminal Server and openSUSE KIWI imaging technologies.
+The project aims to  combine the Linux Terminal Server and openSUSE KIWI imaging technologies.

 [LTSP](http://www.ltsp.org) offers immense benefit of being able to use obsolete/lower configuration PCs as a diskless thin clients.
 The thin clients can be put to any use just like normal desktops without even installing any operating system on them, for example, browse the Web, send e-mail, create documents, and run other desktop applications.